-86. Runner's helmet coming off
+89. Runner's helmet coming off

 Second and 10 on the A-40.
 A2 carries to the B-43 where he is hit and while he is still upright the ball comes loose.
 B77 recovers the loose ball at the B-40 inbounds.
 Officials award B possession.
 Replays show that A2's helmet came completely off before he lost control of the ball.
 RULING: Reviewable play regarding whether the ball came loose before the helmet came off.
 Overturn to no fumble, A 1-10 on B-43.
-Reset game clock to the spot where the helmet came off, if within two minutes of the 2nd quarter or two minutes of the 4th quarter and wind on the ready-for-play.
+Reset clock if after the Two-Minute Timeout.
 The helmet coming off is treated just like a player being down.
 The helmet must completely separate from the player's head to end the down (Rule 12-3-3-c).

-87. Fumble through end zone
+90. Fumble through end zone